-HAMSTRAD is a microwave radiometer that profiles water vapour, liquid water and tropospheric temperature above Dome C. Measuring at both 60 GHz (oxygen molecule line (O2) to deduce the temperature) and 183 GHz (H2O line), this unique, state-of-the-art radiometer was installed on site for the first time in January 2009 (Ricaud et al., 2010a and b).
-The measurements of the HAMSTRAD radiometer allow the retrieval of the vertical profiles of water vapour and temperature from the ground to 10-km altitude with vertical resolutions of 30 to 50 m in the Planetary Boundary Layer (PBL), 100 m in the lower free troposphere and 500 m in the upper troposphere-lower stratosphere.
+HAMSTRAD is a microwave radiometer that profiles water vapour, liquid water, and tropospheric temperature above Dome C. Measuring at both 60 GHz (oxygen molecule line (O2) to deduce the temperature) and 183 GHz (H2O line), this unique, state-of-the-art radiometer was installed on site for the first time in January 2009 (Ricaud et al., 2010a, b).
+The measurements of the HAMSTRAD radiometer allow the retrieval of the vertical profiles of water vapour and temperature from the ground to 10 km height with vertical resolutions of 30 to 50 m in the planetary boundary layer (PBL), 100 m in the lower free troposphere, and 500 m in the upper troposphere-lower stratosphere.
 The integral along the vertical of the water vapour concentration gives the integrated water vapour (IWV).
-The time resolution is adjustable and fixed at 60 seconds since 2018.
-Note that an automated internal calibration is performed every 12 atmospheric observations and lasts about 4 minutes.
-Consequently, the atmospheric time sampling is 60 seconds for a sequence of 12 profiles and a new sequence starts 4 minutes after the end of the previous one.
-The temporal resolution on the instrument allows for detection and analysis of atmospheric processes such as the diurnal evolution of the PBL (Ricaud et al., 2012) and the presence of clouds and diamond dust (Ricaud et al., 2017) together with SLWCs (Ricaud et al., 2020).
-In addition, the LWP (g m-2) that gives the amount of liquid water integrated along the vertical can also be estimated.
-Observations of LWP have been performed when the instrument was installed at the Pic du Midi station (2877 amsl, France) during the calibration/validation period in 2008 prior to its set up in Antarctica in 2009 (Ricaud et al., 2010a) and during the Year Of Polar Prediction (YOPP) campaign in summer 2018-2019 (Ricaud et al., 2020).
+The time resolution is adjustable and has been fixed at 60 s since 2018.
+Note that an automated internal calibration is performed every 12 atmospheric observations and lasts about 4 min.
+Consequently, the atmospheric time sampling is 60s for a sequence of 12 profiles, and a new sequence starts 4 min after the end of the previous one.
+The temporal resolution on the instrument allows for detection and analysis of atmospheric processes such as the diurnal evolution of the PBL (Ricaud et al., 2012) and the presence of clouds and diamond dust (Ricaud et al., 2017), together with SLWCs (Ricaud et al., 2020).
+In addition, the LWP $(gm^{-2})$ that gives the amount of liquid water integrated along the vertical can also be estimated.
+Observations of LWP were performed when the instrument was installed at the Pic du Midi station (2877 m a.m.s.l., France) during the calibration/validation period in 2008 prior to its setup in Antarctica in 2009 (Ricaud et al., 2010a) and during the Year Of Polar Prediction (YOPP) campaign in summer 2018-2019 (Ricaud et al., 2020).
 At the present time, it has not yet been possible to compare HAMSTRAD LWP retrievals with observations from other instruments, neither at the Pic du Midi nor at Dome C stations.
-To better evaluate its performance, the 2021-2022 and the future 2022-2023 summer campaigns are dedicated to in-situ observations of SLWCs.
-Comparisons with numerical weather prediction models were showing consistent amounts of LWP at Dome C when the partition function between ice and liquid water was favouring SLW for temperatures less than 0°C (Ricaud et al., 2020).
+To better evaluate its performance, the 2021-2022 and the future 2022-2023 summer campaigns are dedicated to in situ observations of SLWCs.
+Comparisons with numerical weather prediction models were showing consistent amounts of LWP at Dome C when the partition function between ice and liquid water was favouring SLW for temperatures less than 0 °C (Ricaud et al., 2020).
 Note that microwave observations at 60 and 183 GHz are not sensitive to ice crystals.
 This has already been discussed in Ricaud et al. (2017) when considering the study of diamond dust in Antarctica.
-As a consequence, possible precipitation of ice, within or below SLW clouds, as detected by the LIDAR, does not affect the retrievals of temperature, water vapour and liquid water.
+As a consequence, possible precipitation of ice, within or below SLW clouds, as detected by the lidar, does not affect the retrievals of temperature, water vapour, and liquid water.

-2.3.
-AWS
+2.3 AWS

-An American Automated Weather Station (AWS) is installed at Concordia about 500 m away from the station and can provide screen-level air temperature (T_a) every 10 minutes.
-Data are freely available at https://amrc.ssec.wisc.edu/data/archiveaws.html.
+An American automated weather station (AWS) is installed at Concordia about 500 m away from the station and can provide screen-level air temperature ( $T_a$ ) every 10 min.
+Data are freely available at https://amrc.ssec.wisc.edu/data/ archiveaws.html (last access: 12 January 2024).

-2.4.
-BSRN
+2.4 BSRN